How might your current work contribute to the sustainability movement?

 Wow, let's see.
 I like being outside with my hands dirty and I'm not afriad of hard work.
 I taught outdoor education in Sonora while going to college and during that time learned a lot about conservation and sustainable living.
 My undergraduate degree is in Biology and then I went into the nursing field.
 As far what I can bring to the community...
 I need to learn some more about the community before I can really say what skills I have that would be useful.

-Your Favorite Books/Websites/Blogs/RSS Feeds for Information about the Transition Movement
+Your Favorite Books/Websites/Blogs/RSS Feeds for Information about the Sustainability Movement